How to Choose Interior Color Schemes You'll Love

-Resist the temptation to select a paint color first.
-Because paint is inexpensive and can be matched to virtually any color, start your color search with room elements that are less flexible, such as furniture, fabrics, tile, or wallpaper.
-Then base your paint colors on those.
+When planning a room's color scheme, resist the temptation to select the paint color first.
+Because paint is inexpensive and can be matched to virtually any color, it's best to start your color search with room elements that are less flexible, such as furniture, fabrics, tile, or wallpaper.
+Then base your paint colors on those elements.
+Here are some ideas on how to narrow down your color choices.

-As you choose colors, don't forget to consider the value.
-A mix of values within your color scheme helps to keep a palette with multiple hues from becoming chaotic.
-"Choose one dark color, one light color, and one bright color," says Andrea Piontek of Olympic Paints.
-The color that becomes the dominant hue in the room depends on your personal preference.
+As you choose colors, don't forget to consider the value, which refers to the lightness or darkness of a hue.
+A mix of values within your color scheme helps to keep a multi-hue palette from looking chaotic.
+Try selecting one dark color, one light color, and one bright color in each room.
+The color that acts as the dominant hue in the room depends on your personal preference.
 "Go for your comfort level," says Mark Woodman, interior designer and board member of the Color Marketing Group.
 "Choose clean and bright, or soft and subtle."

-If you're wary of color, test it first.
+If you're wary of color, map it out first.
 Draw a plan of your home and list what will be in each room, such as the carpet, wall colors, and furniture.
 Gather swatches or paint chips that represent the colors of those items.
 Assess the rooms for both positive and negative attributes; write them down.
 Find focal points from the list of positive traits.
-Consider how one room will flow into the next, what mood you want, and the items to be incorporated into the palette.
+You should also consider how one room will flow into the next, what mood you want, and the items to be incorporated into the palette.
 Plan the house one room at a time.
-For an easy palette, use one color in different proportions in all rooms: as a wall color in one room and accent in another.
+For an easy whole-home color palette, try using one color in different proportions in all rooms: as a wall color in one room and accent in another.

 Daylight is considered the perfect light source because it has nearly uniform intensity over the entire visible spectrum of colors.
 Natural light changes from sunrise to sunset as the sun's rays travel through varying amounts of atmosphere.
 When considering a color scheme for a particular room, spend some time in the space throughout the day, taking note of how the shifting light affects it.
 A room with only northern exposure, for example, receives less daylight than other rooms in the home.
 A warm color palette would be effective there to soften shadows, and it would react well to more hours of artificial light.